RiadhG-Hub/bestWaytoproceedfront/README.md

 - Analyze images with the Gemini AI system.
 - Provide audio feedback on whether it is safe to proceed.
 - User-friendly interface designed for accessibility.
+- Walk detector by measuring customizable phone shaking factors to auto-capture the image.
+- Press volume up to take and analyze a picture.
+- Press volume down to detect objects in the taken picture.
+- Press volume down twice quickly to describe an alternative way.

 ## Getting started